Dwight Schrute: Jim Halpert

-Dwight is frequently the victim of practical jokes by co-workers Jim Halpert and Pam Beesly, including putting his desk supplies in the snack machine, putting his stapler into Jello, and moving his desk into the men's restroom, although it appears that he remains oblivious to Pam's involvement; these pranks tend to exploit his stubborn and gullible nature.
+Dwight is frequently the victim of practical jokes by co-workers Jim Halpert and Pam Beesly, including putting his desk supplies in the snack machine, putting his stapler into Jello, moving his desk into the men's restroom, and replacing Dwight's desk with a breakway giftwrap replica, although it appears that he remains oblivious to Pam's involvement; these pranks tend to exploit his stubborn and gullible nature.
 Dwight's frustration with Jim's pranks reaches a crisis point in "Conflict Resolution", when Dwight threatens to quit unless Jim is transferred.
 Dwight occasionally pulls successful pranks on Jim in turn, most prominently in "Classy Christmas" where he subjects Jim to a barrage of pranks revolving around snowballs.
 Professionally, Dwight wins the 2005 Salesman of the Year Award, although, this is likely due to, at least in part, his theft of Jim's largest client.

 During "Initiation", Dwight tells Ryan he regrets that he and Jim never got along.
 In "Traveling Salesmen", Dwight quits and hugs Jim as a farewell which surprises Jim as he does not know that Dwight quit.
 Later, Jim is irritated when Andy replaces Dwight and even says that he misses Dwight.
 Earlier in the same episode, Jim and Dwight make an incredibly efficient sales team, functioning well as a duo and thinking similarly in their tactics.
 The two were paired together when they began as traveling salesmen at the company.
 In "Company Picnic" the two embrace in celebration after Dwight sets Jim up to score the final point in volleyball.
 Dwight plans to demote Jim from the Assistant Regional Manager spot, and make him miserable, during "The Job".